صور الصفحة

 L

-ONG BEFORE THE Reagan administration made its highly publi cized threat to drop a wall of secrecy around the scientific community, another branch of scholars was already feeling the weight of government censorship: historians of American foreign relations.
+ONG BEFORE THE Reagan administration made its highly publicized threat to drop a wall of secrecy around the scientific community, another branch of scholars was already feeling the weight of government censorship: historians of American foreign relations.
 For three years they have protested-mostly in vain-as State Department bureaucrats have found new rationales to prevent the disclosure of old, but not forgotten, diplomatic records.

 The controversy, which so far has attracted little public attention, concerns the right of historians and interested citizens to the timely review of documents that tell the story of our government's recent diplomacy.
-At issue is the integrity of the State Department's invaluable documentary series, Foreign Relations of the United States, and the prolonged refusal of the department to release files from the early 1950s-files pertaining to the Korean War, the development of national security policy, covert opcrations abroad, and even the origins of American involvement in Viet nam.
-A series of restrictive policies beginning with the Carter administration and carried forward under Reagan threatens to keep the veil over these events.
+At issue is the integrity of the Sate Department's invaluable documentary series, Foreign Relations of the United States, and the prolonged refusal of the department to release files from the early 1950s-files pertaining to the Korean War, the development of national security policy, covert op crations abroad, and even the origins of American involvement in Vietnam.
+A series of restrictive policies beginning with the Carter administration and carried forward und Reagan threatens to keep the veil over these events.
 "The public's right to know thirty years after the fact what its government has done or did not do in a specific area of the world is crucial to the functioning of a healthy democratic system," says one member of the State Department's historical office, which compiles the Foreign Relations series.
 "And that, I thought,

 great ironies in all this is that the best set of directives for releasing classified information was written by

-by Jonathan Marshall [Nixon aides] Ehrlichman and
+(Nixon aides] Ehrlichman and

-Haldeman in 1972, commented Walter LaFeber, a prominent diplomatic historian at Cornell University.
+Haldeman in 1972," commented Walter LaFeber, a prominent diplomatic historian at Cornell University.
 "The Carter administration was retrogressive, yet it promised open government."

 The problem went beyond the executive order, of course.
 With the release of Foreign Relations volumes from

-the late 1940s, American embassies abroad began complaining that some of the documentary revelations were causing political difficuities, particularly as evidence came to light of U.S. political manipulations.
+of the documentary revelations were causing political difficulties, particularly as evidence came to light of U.S. political manipulations.
 Italian citizens, for example, were shocked to learn that the United States had considered staging a military coup in the event that the Communist Party won a peaceful victory in the 1948 elections.
 The CDC, sensitive to these concerns, called in for further review volumes of the 1950 Foreign Relations series that had already been cleared and prepared for printing.
 As historians waited in vain for the volumes to appear, the censors went to work.
 "We heard that 20 to 25 percent of the 1952-54 materials were being removed," said LaFeber.
 "CDC said less than one percent, but then we asked about the Iranian coup of 1953.
 In some of the important sec

 MARCH 29.1982